InCoM: Intent-Driven Perception and Structured Coordination for Mobile Manipulation: Methodology

 \textbf{Hierarchical Feature Pyramid.} We extract features using a sparse 3D encoder~\cite{minkowski} and a pretrained 2D visual encoder (DINOv2~\cite{dinov2}), and align them across three abstraction levels $k \in \{ \mathcal{S}, \mathcal{M}, \mathcal{D} \}$.
-At the shallow level, high-resolution point cloud features are aligned with local detail information extracted from the shallow layers of DINOv2, primarily to support fine-grained manipulation tasks such as object grasping; meanwhile, at the mid level, point cloud features with a spatial receptive field intermediate between local and global scales are aligned with the mid-level features of DINOv2, serving to bridge local detail information and global scene understanding; and finally, at the deep level, point cloud features that represent large-scale spatial structure are aligned with the global scene features from the final layer of DINOv2, primarily to support mobile base navigation.
+The shallow, mid, and deep levels respectively capture local details for fine-grained manipulation, intermediate spatial context, and global scene structure for mobile base navigation.

-\textbf{Intent Modulation.} To dynamically allocate perceptual attention according to task stages, we introduce a History Transformer, which maps the historical action sequence $\mathbf{a}_{t-H:t}$ together with the current global visual feature $\mathbf{v}_{global}$ into an implicit intent vector $\mathbf{h}_t$.
-Here, $\mathbf{v}_{global}$ corresponds to the classification token feature extracted from the final layer of DINOv2~\cite{dinov2}.
-Subsequently, an MLP-based ScaleGater network $\phi$ maps $\mathbf{h}_t$ to a set of normalized hierarchical weights $\mathbf{w}_t$:
+\textbf{Intent Modulation.} To dynamically allocate perceptual attention according to task stages, we introduce a History Transformer, which maps the historical action sequence $\mathbf{a}_{t-H:t}$ and the current global visual feature $\mathbf{v}_{global}$ into an implicit intent vector $\mathbf{h}_t$.
+Subsequently, an MLP-based ScaleGater network $\phi$ maps $\mathbf{h}_t$ to normalized hierarchical weights $\mathbf{w}_t$:

-\textbf{Auxiliary Kinematic Supervision.} To ensure consistency between the robot’s perceptual focus and its kinematic state across different manipulation stages, we introduce a kinematics-guided loss function to regularize and reinforce the rationality of feature allocation.
-Specifically, we quantify the activity levels of the mobile base and the manipulator by computing the $L2$ norms of their respective action increments over the historical action sequence:
+\textbf{Auxiliary Kinematic Supervision.} To align perceptual focus with the robot’s kinematic state, we introduce a kinematics-guided loss to regularize feature allocation.
+Specifically, we quantify the activity levels of the mobile base and the manipulator by computing the $L2$ norms of their action increments over the historical action sequence:

-where $\alpha$ denotes a balancing coefficient.
+where $\alpha$ denotes a balancing coefficient, and $T_h$ is the length of the historical action sequence.
 The target weight distribution $\mathbf{w}^*$ is defined as:

-By minimizing the KL divergence $\mathcal{L}_{scale} = D_{KL}(\mathbf{w}_t || \mathbf{w}^*_t)$ the model learns to emphasize deep, global features during rapid motion and to focus on shallow, local features during fine-grained manipulation.
-In addition, to prevent the module from overfitting to rigid kinematic variations, we further introduce an entropy regularization term:
+By minimizing the KL divergence $\mathcal{L}_{scale} = D_{KL}(\mathbf{w}_t || \mathbf{w}^*_t)$, the model learns to emphasize deep, global features during rapid motion and shallow, local features during fine-grained manipulation.
+To prevent overfitting to rigid kinematic variations, we further introduce an entropy regularization term: